Shopify VS Woocommerce: Which ecommerce platform is th best?

 Woocommerce

 Wordpress & Woocommerce are free open-source platforms, this means you can install them onto your website completely free of charge.
-Woocommerce integrates with 100s of payment processors and the only fees you will pay are those charged by the processor themselves.
+Woocommerce integrates with hundreds of payment processors / payment methods and the only fees you will pay are those charged by the processor themselves, such as Square.
 Things you may need to pay for on Woocommerce include additional integrations, apps, plugins but most importantly you'll be responsible for third party hosting and security.
+Woocommerce payments / woopayments are in abundance for both store owners and customers.

 Shopify

-Click here to learn more about Shopify Plus.
+Click here to learn more about Shopify Plus and the value it can bring your business.

 Standard Shopify tiers are usually enough for SMEs.
-Shopify offers their own payment gateway which is charged from 2.2% + 20p to 1.6% + 20p depending on your membership tier.
-If you choose to use a third party payment provider you'll have to pay the fees of the provider plus an additional sur-charge from Shopify which ranges from 2% to 0.15% depending on your tier.
-What is important to remember is your hosting and security is all included in the the monthly cost.
+Shopify offers their own payment gateways called, Shopify Payments, which is charged from 2.2% + 20p to 1.6% + 20p depending on your membership tier.
+If you choose to use a third party payment provider such as PayPal for instance, you'll have to pay the transaction fees/commission of the provider plus an additional sur-charge cost from Shopify which ranges from 2% to 0.15% depending on your tier.
+Offering a variety of additional payment platforms such as Stripe, Klarna, and Amazon Pay can give customers flexiblility on how to pay, which in turn can help boost conversions.
+While in a lot of countries bank transfers and credit cards are default means of payment, offering variations and alternatives is highly recommended, especially if selling to a wide range of countries.
+What is important to remember is your web hosting and security is all included in the the monthly cost.

-Click here to learn more about Shopify pricing.
+Click here to learn more about Shopify pricing to match it to your budget.

-Both platforms attract additional costs if you choose to add extra apps or services.
+When looking at the Shopify Woocommerce debate, both platforms attract additional costs if you choose to add extra apps or services.
 It's important to weigh up what's included for each.
-We love how everything is included in one monthly fee with Shopify including hosting and security.
+We love how everything is included in one monthly price fee with Shopify including hosting and security, but Woocommerce is cheaper at its very core.
+In our eyes Shopify is a clear winner for the value it delivers.

 Ranking organically on google is vital for your customers to find you when searching online.
-Both Wordpress & Shopify have SEO tools that can help you optimize your store to the max!
+Both Wordpress & Shopify have SEO practices, tools and SEO plugins that can help you optimise your store to the max and rank highly on search engines!

 Woocommerce

 Woocommerce is a plugin for Wordpress and Wordpress is one of the world's most popular blogging platforms.
 Therefore, of course you get dive in and benefit from Wordpress's blogging functionality.
-To be able to update meta description you'll need to install a plugin like Wordpress SEO or Yoast as this isn't standard to Woocommerce.
+To be able to update meta descriptions in your blogs, you'll need to install a plugin like Wordpress SEO features or Yoast as this isn't standard to Woocommerce.
 As we mentioned, Wordpress and Woocommerce are very plugin dependent.
 That said, you can still achieve the desired outcome with Woocommerce & Wordpress that meet your SEO needs.

 Shopify